gurkeetsingh/Network-/fundamentals/1-OSI.md

 - The Data link layer provides communication between directly connected devices.
 It also provides error handling for the OSI model's physical layer.
 It consists of two sub-layers, Media Access Control (MAC) and the Logical Link Control (LLC) layers.
 Most `switches` operate on the Data link layer or Layer 2 for communication, but there are exceptions where switches can also work on Layer 3 and are referred to as a Layer 3 switch where `routing` capabilities are required.
 - this layer is divided into 2 parts: `Logical link control(LLC), media access control(MAC)`
 - [more](https://www.geeksforgeeks.org/data-link-layer/)
+- data link is the only layer that has a sublayers
+- more on this layer in nic.md

 ## Physical layer 1

 - Ensures the physical communication between the devices and converts an electrical pulse to binary.
 - It defines the specific standard to which the physical components must comply to.
 The most commonly used protocols include the following, IEEE.802.11, IEEE.802.3 and several others.
+- Anything that moves data from one system to another, such as copper cabling, fiber optics, even radio waves, is part of the OSI Physical layer.
+Layer 1 doesn’t care what data goes through; it just moves the data from one system to another system

 ## Identifying components associated with layers 1 to 3 of the OSI model